 If you know me well—and I certainly hope you do, what with your browsing my wish list and all—you know that I’m on an admittedly Quixotic personal campaign to abolish calendar-based gift-giving.
-Spending money just because it’s a particular day is silly—and this seemingly scandalous idea, which has feminist roots at least a century old, has been beautifully championed by New York Times/The Atlantic/Quartz reporter Jake Flanagin, and is at the heart of the burgeoning AdBusters movement.
+Spending money just because it’s a particular day is silly—and this seemingly scandalous idea, which has feminist roots at least a century old, has been championed by columnists George Monbiot, Joe Pinsker, and Jake Flanagin, and is at the heart of the burgeoning AdBusters movement.
 Even Adam Conover has “ruined” gift-giving:

 Once you take off the rose-tinted Glasses of Tradition, it’s easy to see that there are so many more meaningful ways to express affection and gratitude!
 If you’re thinking of getting me a gift for a birthday, holiday, or special occasion, please know that my first choice is always spending some quality introvert time together.
 Suggest a date (or three) and let’s set something up!